BeaverlyGithub/beaverly-blog/content/posts/why-i-built-beaverly.md

 > **"Not 'budget tight' broke; sell-my-phone-four-times broke."**

-Not "budget tight" broke; *sell-my-phone-four-times* broke.
 I ended up phoneless, running life with just a MiFi, an epileptic power supply here in Nigeria and a PC.
 Every kobo mattered.
 Every mistake stung.
-I hired developers who either did the past projects halfway or took money and ghosted.
-I restarted more times than I can count.
-But I refused to quit.
-If anything, the hardship made me more relentless.

-So I turned to ChatGPT and Claude.
-Not as a gimmick, but as my partner.
-It was the only reason a non-traditional coder like me could build something this big.
-With AI as my co-pilot, line by line, failure by failure, I kept pushing until BEAVERLY® became real.
+I wasn’t even a developer when I started.
+I hired developers, but many ghosted or left projects half-done.

+Eventually, I realized I had no option but to learn and build it myself — as the only developer among my founding team.
+Line by line, mistake by mistake, I taught myself to code while building Beaverly from the ground up.
+The hardship didn’t break me; it made me more relentless.

+So I turned to ChatGPT and Claude — not as gimmicks, but as assistants.
+They helped me accelerate my learning curve.
+I wasn’t a traditional coder, but with AI as my co-pilot, I was able to debug, learn, and push forward faster than I could have alone.
+That’s how a first-time developer built enterprise-grade, secure infrastructure in just four months.

 ---